Patient Portal

 Send Invite #

-user_dbid | str | UUID | The unique ID of the User. |
+user_dbid | int | true | The dbid of the CanvasUser to invite. |

 from canvas_sdk.effects import Effect